Texas Central Railway: Construction plans and contractors

 In January 2017, President Donald Trump's administration listed the project as a national transportation infrastructure priority.

 In June 2017, it was stated that construction would begin in 2019 and would support 10,000 jobs during each year of the construction process and 1,500 permanent jobs once operations begin.
 In May 2018, Texas Central announced that global engineering firm Bechtel will work with bullet train developer Texas Central on project management.
 On September 13, 2018, the company earned a $300 million loan for permitting, design and engineering.
 The company selected Salini Impregilo and its U.S. subsidiary Lane Construction Company to lead the civil construction consortium that will build the Texas passenger line, to the top of the rails, including viaducts, embankments and drainage.

 In January 2018, plans for the station in Dallas were released as the preferred location identified by the Federal Railroad Administration in their Draft Environmental Impact Statement.

 In October 2018, Texas Central named Spanish railway company Renfe Operadora as the train's operating partner.
-The operator will run the trains; maintain system components, such as the engines, signals and other equipment; oversee ticketing, passenger loyalty programs and other services.
+Spain has the largest and most sophisticated high-speed rail system in the Western world, most of it consisting of Renfe's AVE.
+Renfe will run the trains; maintain system components, such as the engines, signals and other equipment; oversee ticketing, passenger loyalty programs and other services.

 In September 2019, Texas Central signed a further design-build contract with the joint venture Salini-Lane to lead the effort to supply the civil infrastructure scope of design, construction and installation as well as the design and construction of the viaduct and embankment sections along the entire route, the installation of the track system and the alignment and construction of all buildings and services along the route that will house maintenance and other rail system equipment.
 Construction is slated to begin as early as 2021 and end in 2026.

 In February 2019, Texas Central announced that it had contracted Resource Environmental Solutions (RES) for ecological mitigation services to help protect and enhance natural ecosystems and the environmental throughout construction and operations.
 Also that month, Texas Central named Citi and MUFG as its financial advisers to spearhead its capital-raising efforts.
 The Federal permitting the Record of Decision was due by March 27, 2020, and a $5.9 billion design and operation contract was awarded to Renfe in February 2020.
 FRA regulatory approvals came in September 2020, with construction expected to commence relatively shortly thereafter.

 In June 2021, the $16 billion design and construction contract for the line itself was awarded to Webuild, with construction expected to begin in late 2021 or early 2022.

-In September 2021, the CEO of Texas Central, Carlos Aguilar, stated in an interview that there was a 50/50 chance that construction would commence within 6 months, and that much depended on a major infrastructure bill passing the US Congress.
+In September 2021, the CEO of Texas Central, Carlos Aguilar, stated in an interview that there was a 50/50 chance that construction would commence within six months, and that much depended on a major infrastructure bill passing the US Congress.

+Renfe ended its cooperation with Texas Central in June 2025 after the liquidation of its American subsidiary, Renfe of America LLC.